Modex0/Hotel_Canceling_Prediction/README.md

 ## 🤖 Machine Learning Model

-To predict booking cancellations, I trained several models, including Logistic Regression, Decision Tree, and Gradient Boosting.
-The **Gradient Boosting Classifier** emerged as the top-performing model with the following metrics:
+To predict booking cancellations, I trained a **Logistic Regression** model.
+The pipeline included data cleaning, feature engineering, and preprocessing steps.
+The model achieved the following metrics:

--   **Accuracy**: ~93%
+* **Accuracy**: \~93%
--   **Precision**: High precision in identifying true cancellations.
+* **Precision**: High precision in identifying true cancellations.
--   **Recall**: Strong ability to catch most of the actual cancellations.
+* **Recall**: Strong ability to capture most actual cancellations.

-This model can be integrated into the hotel's booking system to flag high-risk bookings in real-time, allowing staff to take proactive measures.
+This Logistic Regression model can be integrated into the hotel's booking system to flag high-risk bookings in real time, allowing staff to take proactive measures.

 ------------------------------------------------------------------------